domokato/domokato.github.io/_projects/(2) Balloon Escape.md

 ![smoke]({{ site.baseurl }}/assets/image/balloon_escape_smoke.jpg)

 Be careful, though.
 Land too hard, and you'll crash.
-Hit a patch of bad weather, and you may build up static electricity that could cause an explosion.
+Hit a patch of bad weather, and you might build up static electricity that could cause an explosion.

 Along the way, you'll find items and allies to help you.
 A trail rope that coils up on the ground as you descend will soften your landing.
 And your cat, Atticus, can help drag you by the rope towards your target.